 How to Choose the Best Reception Venue in SF

 - The number of guests you have is important - San Francisco has a multitude of different sized reception venues, with many having limited capacity.
 I have heard many stories of brides and groom spending a considerable amount of time researching a particular location only to discover that they cannot handle their guest count.
+Some of the older venues have limited capacity.

 - Start with your budget - San Francisco wedding venues can be very pricey.
 Again, as with the guest count, make sure you can afford the venue before you spend too much time researching it.